 June 12, 2019 - The St. Louis Blues win their first Stanley Cup in their 52-year history after defeating the Boston Bruins 4-1 in Game 7.

 In the traditional structure of the playoffs, 16 teams play in an elimination tournament.
 The top three teams in each of the four NHL divisions are the first 12 teams in the playoffs, and the next four spots go to the remaining top two teams in each conference, as wild cards.
 All playoff rounds are the best of seven games.

-The Montreal Canadiens have won the Stanley Cup 24 times, the most of any team.
+The Montreal Canadiens have won the Stanley Cup a record 24 times.

-After each Stanley Cup, the names of everyone on the winning team are etched onto a tier of the trophy.
+The names of every player on the winning team are etched onto a tier of the trophy.